 - Take an Epsom salt bath every night to relax, relieve muscle pain, and absorb magnesium, the most vital mineral for brain health, through your skin.
 Magnesium levels (often deficient already) drop sharply after a concussion, so getting enough is important.
 Add two cups of Epsom salt to warm or hot water and soak for 12-15 minutes.
-Most grocery stores carry Epsom salt, and if you have the storage space, you can buy it in bulk from Amazon and save.
-Add essential oils to your bath water if you wish.
+Most grocery and drug stores carry Epsom salt.
+Add essential oils if you wish.
 You may wish to take magnesium threonate instead of or in addition to Epsom salt baths (link below).

 - Supplements: Concussions rapidly deplete your levels of vital nutrients in an attempt to recover brain health and function.
 To provide the building blocks for a better recovery, take these supplements in these amounts daily, starting as soon as possible after concussion and until you feel recovered.
 These are high dosages to support your body’s production of BDNF (brain-derived neurotrophic factor) and glutathione, essential nutrients for reducing inflammation and recovering brain function, and help with neurotransmitters which carry signals between neurons.

 - creatine (10 g) provides energy for the brain to start recovering

 - N-Acetyl-Cysteine (1-5 g) helps your body produce glutathione